catbaron0/efb-link_preview-middleware/README.md

 **LinkPreview** is a middleware for EFB to generqate link preview for the first url contained by the message.
 ![example](./example.jpg)
+For url refering to an image, the image should be sent as preview.
+Add `\np` to avoid preview for current message.

 You need to use **MessageBlocker** on top of [EFB](https://ehforwarderbot.readthedocs.io).
 Please check the document and install EFB first.